Get 60% Off & Free Shipping While Stocks Last

 Skin Allergens and Irritants

-Your pup might also be experiencing food allergies.
-A vet would recommend putting your canine on a diet with a single carbohydrate like rice and a single source of protein like venison or hydrolyzed food.
-Keep your dog on this diet for about a month or two and observe any changes.
+A vet would recommend putting your canine on a diet with a single carbohydrate like rice and a single source of protein like venison or hydrolysed food.

 Blood testing and intradermal skin testing are other options.